rico345100/gulp-react-boilerplate/readme.md

 - ES2015 Support
 - React Support
 - Class Properties
-- ES7 Async & Await
+- ES2016 Async & Await
 	- Yes, it uses babel-polyfill.
 If you feeling that babel-polyfill is too heavy, remove from depedencies and your code, but you cannot use Async & Await anymore.
 I recommend that just use it, but if you really hate it, then you can use ES6 Generator Coroutine instead.
 - ESNext Decorators
 - ESLint
 - JSX Source Mapping(babel-plugin-transform-react-jsx-source)
+- Flow support
+- Mocha & Enzyme Integration with Gulp

 ## To Start